EMRR-DISE/EDBdata/README.md

 -   `phyto_edb`: Phytoplankton community data collected by DWR’s Environmental Monitoring Program from 2014-2021 for stations within the Emergency Drought Barrier regions
+-   `phyto_hab`: Phytoplankton community data of potentially toxic Cyanobacteria collected by DWR’s Environmental Monitoring Program at various locations in the Delta from 2014-2021
 -   `cont_chla_daily`: Daily average and median values of continuous chlorophyll fluorescence measured in the water in-situ at the stations within the Emergency Drought Barrier regions.
 Data was